tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 FROM analytics.project_events;
 ```

-The catalog resolves the name.
+The catalog resolves the name:

-At a simplified level:

 ```text
 analytics.project_events